Sam473/Financial-Tracker/README.md

 # Financial-Tracker
 CSED coursework project to create a financial tracker program in Java.
+Test update